openschc/openschc/docs/bitarray.rst

 OpenSCHC Reception Module
 *************************

-.. automodule:: schcrecv
+.. automodule:: bitarray
+   :members:

 ReassembleBase -- auto members
 ==============================

 This is from the .rst file, the rest is built from the code up to the next paragraph

-.. automodule:: schcrecv
+.. automodule:: bitarray
    :members:

 ReassembleBase -- explicit members